Conrad Roy III, 18, killed himself in July 2014

 Although Cater was not present when Roy killed himself, her text messages and conversations with him proved damning.

-One July 2012 exchange of texts messages
+One July 2012 exchange of texts messages was typical:

 Roy: “I’m overthinking”